imyourmanzi/mattmanzi.com/src/routes/projects/data/valleymatch_deepdive.md

 It turned out two things were of critical importance, which is clear in hindsight since we were collecting the data of minors.

 1. The match-making tool had to be explicitly for friendship, _not_ dating.
 To make the matching algorithm compliant, we removed the ability for students to select what kind of people they’d be interested in being matched with.
-2. All personally identifiable information (PII) was to be deleted after the fundraiser was over.
+2. All personally identifiable information was to be deleted after the fundraiser was over.
 That was easy enough since we used school accounts and computers to manage and process the data.

 We submitted our course-corrected project plan and got our stamp of approval.